 - Agave Syrup - Another pantry staple.
 The small bottle is plastic, but easy to work with.

 - Toilet Paper, Paper Towels, Tissues - These work fine and are sturdy enough.
-They switched their toilet paper from a "six rolls wrapped in plastic" model to "eight rolls in a cubical cardboard box" model, which cuts down on plastic.
+They switched their toilet paper from a "six rolls wrapped in plastic" model to "eight rolls in a cubical cardboard box"--and then "twenty-four in an even bigger box"--model, which eliminates the plastic.

 - Shampoo, Conditioner - These work really well.
 Refill pouches reduce the plastic packaging on these, but don't eliminate it; if you want a truly zero-waste solution, try Plaine Products.